 New Horizons Un-limited assumes no responsibility in guaranteeing the services, programs, or practicess as described.
 If you are interested in a resource listed below call or contact the resource to verify the current situation.
 Evaluate information and make your own decisions when using the guide.

 - Find out which long-term care programs are in your county, and how to apply.
-Contact your local Department of Health and Human Services.
+Contact your state Department of Health and Human Services or local Disability Center.

 - If your workers are being hired by a care agency or fiscal agency, through a long-term care program as mentioned above, make sure you understand how to: hire/enroll new workers, what the payroll process is, and any rules or restrictions in hiring (ie. no family members, felons, etc.) If you are hiring independently and paying out of pocket, these rules may not apply.

 - Know how many hours you have available to use each day, week, or month.
 Know the rate of pay, any overtime rules (some states have different rules,) and if there are any available employee benefits.
 Find out if there are any restrictions on when or where hours are used such as outside the home, at work or school, in the hospital, etc.; and what type of tasks for which the hours can be used.
 Some programs require that you use all of your allotted hours.
 Make sure you know all of the rules before hiring.

 - Decide what times of day you need care and how long the shifts will be.
 Create your routine and schedule.
 Determine a start date.

 - Determine if you will train on the job or not, who will train new hires (yourself, a family member, another PCA), and if the training is paid.

 Know your "must haves."
 Consumer directed hiring is where you call the shots.
 Let them know!
 Consider the following: